Lat, Lies and Mythology (Part 1)

 For part two of this study, we will cover the historical aspects to this false goddess.
 We will outline and examine some of the vast array of archaeological evidence surrounding the cult of al-Lāt which exists, a cult centered upon this ‘female goddess’ which stretches deep into antiquity in the Near East.
 The worship of al-Lāt, together with al-Uzza and al-Manat, as referred to by the Qur’ānic verses in Surah al-Najm (ch.
 53), were not a phenomena solely limited to the pagans in Arabia at the dawn of Islam.
 Demonstrable evidence exists to show that these cults spanned across the Near East in antiquity, from Qaryat al-Faw, through to Hatra; from Palmyra and Ugarit to Nabatea.

-Given its length and complexity, we have prepared the chapter for download which can be accessed here:
+Given its length and complexity, we have prepared the chapter for download which can be accessed by clicking on the book cover below: